opencord/voltha-system-tests/README.md

 ## Functional Testcases

-All functional test cases are placed under `functional` folder.
+All functional test cases for ATT are placed under `functional` folder.
+For DT, the folder is `dt-workflow`.
+Similarly for TT, it is `tt-workflow`.

-`Voltha_PODTests.robot` consists of functional testcases that can be run on a physical POD.
+`Voltha_PODTests.robot` and other similar robot files consist of functional testcases that can be run on a physical POD.

 Each robot testcase has a description in the `Documentation` section.